 Through the integration of YouTube, we are able to present various videos on our website that can be viewed directly on the website.

 Making personal data available is neither a legal nor a contractual obligation and not required for concluding a contract.
 Furthermore, you are under no obligation to make your personal data available.
-However, not making the data available might mean that you cannot use our website or use its full functionality.
+However, not making the data available might mean that you cannot use our website's full functionality.

 5.11 Using Webfonts by Monotype